World traveler Clown Tom Bolton

 Artistic tile work & artifacts

-I don’t remember if this one was a mosque or just another private royal room but it exceptionally beautiful tile work.
+I couldn’t always tell if a room was a mosque or just another private royal room but there was mcuh exceptionally beautiful tile work and glizy decoration.
 The buildings were an attraction in themselves but many are also used for exhibitions of armor, jewelry, Islamic art, and even cookery.

 As befitting a Sultan, the harem had the most elaborate tile work and other fine details and comforts.
 The harem was a place inside of a palace where the Sultans wives and a limited number of servants had access.
 One pays extra to see the harem section in addition to the rest of the palace but it was well worth it cost to see the nicest rooms and courtyards.